AlexKanakis5/web_project/ProjectDiary.md

 <li>Delete the invite if user declines (later in order to test invite system) <b>PENDING
 <li>Student accepts invites but diploma isn't added <b>PENDING
 <li>Mobile site login press does nothing <b>PENDING
-<li>Add the option for the prof to grade a diploma
+<li>Add the option for the prof to grade a diploma.
+Maybe add a grade column for each teacher grade and then the faculty can set it to finished with the chosen grade
+<li>When filter by main/third prof and pending, nothing shows

 # 07 / 01 / 2025